saswath-06/roommait/README.md

 ---

 **Built for Hackathon Success** 🏆
-This documentation provides everything needed to build RoomGenie from concept to deployment, with clear specifications for both hackathon MVP and long-term growth.
+This documentation provides everything needed to build roomait from concept to deployment, with clear specifications for both hackathon MVP and long-term growth.